import numbers

 TypeError

-of floats, or if the ``fov`` is not a angular `~astropy.units.Quantity` or a
+for center"), or if the ``fov`` is not an angular

 ValueError